cloudseed-project/cloudseed-formulas/git/deploy/pillar.md

     group: <optional>
     hooks: <required>
         post-receive: salt://your/deploy/action <required>
+    vars: <optional>
+       # optional vars to pass into the hook at render time

     # Your hook is treated as a jinja template.
     # the following variables are passed to that